mbcraft/phal/README.md

 because this library is born mainly for web content (simple forms).
 Complex web application are a step further.
 I'll integrate if i'll be able to.

+A 'guidelines.html' has ben extracted from w3c website, it contains the WCAG 2.0 guidelines.

+I'm also inspired in design by ebook 'Pro HTML5 Accessibility' available in Google Play store.

 Anyone can contribute, but please keep the unit tests up and running.

 If some changes to license is needed by collaborators (eg. removing 'Copyright from MBCRAFT' for example) i think it's understandable and i'll agree.

 Thanks.